ptsim/vecbackup/README.md

 ## How to install?

-Download the OS X latest release here: https://github.com/ptsim/vecbackup/releases
+Download the latest OS X or Linux release here: https://github.com/ptsim/vecbackup/releases

 For other systems, try building from source.